opentaps/opentaps_seas/docs/install.rst

 Verify the following:
  * Your VOLTTRON instance is there with at http://VOLTTRON.central.ip.address:8080/vc/jsonrpc  You should see a response
- * Go to the VOLTTRON tab of opentaps SEAS web interface.
+ * Go to the Config/VOLTTRON tab of opentaps SEAS web interface.
 It should show you the agents that are running in VOLTTRON.
 You should see a VOLTTRON central agent and a VOLTTRON central platform agent running.

 Crate